DFE-Digital/login.dfe.services/README.md

 ### Run application

 This application requires redis to run.
-The easiest way is to create an instance of redis using docker:
+If running locally, the easiest way is to create an instance of redis using docker:

 ```
 docker run -d -p 6379:6379 redis
 ```

-**Important note when running locally** - Connecting to local redis will fail unless `tls` is set to `false` in src/index.js L34.
-Currently, even setting `tls=false` in the connection string doesn't help.
-This will be fixed in the future, but for now this is a workaround for it.
+Once redis is running, start it with:

 ```
 npm run dev